reeddunkle/Codjo/References/Optimizing.md

     return numbers
 ```

-`numbers` has a length of 10, so `i` will become each number from `0...10`, and `k` will also become each number from `0...10`.
-But the catch is that `k` is going to perform `n` operations for every one of `i`.
+`numbers` has a length of 10, so `i` will be assigned each number from `0...10`, and `k` will also be assigned each number from `0...10`.
+The catch is that `k` is going to perform `n` operations for every one of `i`.

 `i` is going to start of at `0`, and then `k` will go through the loop.
 Then `i` will become `1`, and `k` will going through the loop, etc.

-So now it's `O(n-squared)`, which is called "quadratic".
+So now it's `O(n-squared)`, which grows at a quadratic rate.

 There are common benchmarks for different types of algorithms, namely sorting and searching.
 I'll cover searching when we go over [Problem2](https://github.com/reeddunkle/Codjo/tree/master/Problem2_Sorted_Search), and we'll do sorting in the near future.
 You should be aware that [Bubble Sort is notoriously bad](https://youtu.be/k4RRi_ntQc8).

-Another common one is "constant time", which is written as `O(1)`.
+Another common complexity you'll hear is "constant", which is written as `O(1)`.
 This means no matter how the input changes, your function only has to do a set, constant number of operations.

 Here's a short, pointless example using the same input as above, `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`: